-You do not have to give any contact information in the box opposite but if you do, it will help the Registrar o Companies to contact you if there i a query on the form.
-The contact information that you give will be visible to searchers of the public
+You do not have to give any contact information in the box opposite but if you do, it will help the Registrar of Companies to contact you if there is a query on the form.
+The contact information that you give will be visible to searchers of the public record.